top of page

 Lior Navok, conductor

-The Tango, besides being a passionate dance, has also other meanings.
+The Tango, besides being a passionate dance, also carries other connotations.
 It is associated with parting, death, and sadness.
-After a Tango, portrays these elements, without any attempt to follow the gestures of the traditional dance.
-Nevertheless, the attentive listener will discover fragments and reminiscences of the Argentinean Tango.
-The instrumentation, suggests Tango sonorities, thanks to the violin, guitar, double bass and percussion.
-In addition, a consort of three recorders acts as a Greek Chorus, which reflects the music played by the other instruments.
+After a Tango portrays these elements without attempting to mimic the gestures of the traditional dance.
+Nevertheless, the attentive listener will discern fragments and reminiscences of Argentinean Tango within it.
+The instrumentation suggests Tango sonorities, thanks to the violin, guitar, double bass, and percussion.
+Additionally, a consort of three recorders acts as a Greek Chorus, reflecting the music played by the other instruments.

 LISTEN